 The impact of IAS on biodiversity has in recent decades become one of the main causes of biodiversity decline worldwide.
 This is why policies are developed to try and stop IAS from arriving or spreading.
 Also the European Union has developed such policy by adopting in 2014 the EU Regulation on IAS.
 This Regulation aims to prevent, minimize and mitigate adverse impacts on biodiversity from IAS across the EU territory.

 As part of this policy the most damaging IAS are included in ‘the Union List’, a list of species for which EU member states have particular responsibility to help reach the Regulation’s objectives.
-These member states also need to report on their actions and effectiveness, which will happen for the first time in 2019.
+These member states also report on their actions and effectiveness, which happened for the first time in 2019.

-In support of this Regulation and the reporting process, the European Environment Agency, together with the European Commission Directorate General for the Environment, has tasked an international project team to assess the effectiveness of the Regulation, based on the information that will be provided through the reporting.
-This will inform about progress in reaching the EU biodiversity strategy’s target to control and eradicate priority IAS.
-It will also indicate how the Regulation can help reach the objectives of the EU Birds and Habitats Directives.
+In support of this Regulation and the reporting process, the European Environment Agency, together with the European Commission Directorate General for the Environment, has tasked an international project team to assess the effectiveness of the Regulation, based on the information that is provided through the Member State reporting.
+The study informs about progress in reaching the EU biodiversity strategy’s target to control and eradicate priority IAS.

-Delbaere Consulting is part of the team, which is led by Wageningen Environmental Research, and will develop an assessment framework for the IAS Regulation, recommend ways to present the outcome of such assessment (for example through indicators), and propose methods to ensure that data collection in this Regulation is harmonized with that of other EU nature and environment policy.
+Delbaere Consulting was part of the team, led by Wageningen Environmental Research, and developed an assessment framework for the IAS Regulation and recommended ways to present the outcome of such assessment (for example through indicators).